openstack/openstack-manuals/doc/config-reference/source/tables/octavia-common.rst

    * - ``amp_image_tag`` =
      - (String) Glance image tag for the Amphora image to boot.
 Use this option to be able to update the image without reconfiguring Octavia.
 Ignored if amp_image_id is defined.
    * - ``amp_network`` =
-     - (String) Network to attach to the Amphora
+     - (String) DEPRECATED: Network to attach to the Amphorae.
+Replaced by amp_boot_network_list.
    * - ``amp_secgroup_list`` =
-     - (List) List of security groups to attach to the Amphora
+     - (List) List of security groups to attach to the Amphora.
    * - ``amp_ssh_access_allowed`` = ``True``
      - (Boolean) Determines whether or not to allow access to the Amphorae
    * - ``amp_ssh_key_name`` =